Jean-Paul Rodrigue (2017), New York:

 transit, air services and maritime services.

 representation abroad of its country of registration.

-or oversized/odd-shaped commodities.
+and/or trailers or oversized/odd-shaped commodities.
 The

 spine and stack cars.

 - Fleet.
 The vehicles in a transport system.
 Usually, "fleet"